Get the FREE one-click dictionary software for Windows

 - present tense

-Derived forms: presenting, presents, presented
+Derived forms: presents, presented, presenting

-Type of: allocate, apportion, be, comprise, constitute, gift, give, greet, inform, interpret, make up, mouth, recognise [Brit], recognize, recreate, re-create, represent, say, show, speak, state, talk, tell, tense, time, utter, verbalise [Brit], verbalize
+Type of: act, allocate, apportion, be, comprise, constitute, gift, give, greet, inform, interpret, make up, mouth, move, recognise [Brit], recognize, recreate, re-create, represent, say, show, speak, state, talk, tell, tense, time, utter, verbalise [Brit], verbalize

 Antonym: absent, future, past